srikanthvaijapur/SQL_MountBlue/sql.md

 ### 1. What is SQL?
 <p>
-SQL is Structured Query Language, which is a computer language for storing, manipulating and retrieving data stored in a relational database.
+SQL is a Structured Query Language, which is a computer language for storing, manipulating, and retrieving data stored in a relational database.
 <br></br>
 SQL is the standard language for Relational Database System.
-All the Relational Database Management Systems (RDMS) like MySQL, MS Access, Oracle, Sybase, Informix, Postgres and SQL Server use SQL as their standard database language.
+All the Relational Database Management Systems (RDMS) like MySQL, MS Access, Oracle, Sybase, Informix, Postgres and SQL Server uses SQL as their standard database language.
 <br></br>
 </p>